An Event-Driven Opportunity for Investors

 The properties in this area tend to be large, so high-density development is not likely, at least in the near future.
 One significant property holding is more than 22 square miles, encompassing three miles of Caribbean beach, a thousand acres a fruit groves, high-canopy mountain rainforest, ocean-access canals, and the only private, paved airstrip in this part of the country.

 Within the Southern Lagoon itself is a subsistence-level fishing village, Gales Point Village.
 It was established by runaway slaves in the late 1700s, and because of its remote, defensible location on a 2-1/2 mile-long peninsula, it has not changed much over the years.
 This picturesque village is home to an Afro-Caribbean drumming heritage extending way back to mother Africa.

 Pristine, uninhabited Caribbean beaches stretch for nearly 30 miles, from Belize City south to Dangriga.
 Closer to Dangriga, shrimp farms can be seen from the air.
 Already, hit-and-run outlaw loggers are entering the area, cutting Mahogany, Sapodilla, and other native hardwoods when nobody is looking.
-The local farms grow a wide variety of cash crops, including export-quality citrus and “Caribbean Gold” mangos, rice, vegetables, hardwood, coconuts, sweet watermelon, bamboo, and exotic fruit.
+The local farmers grow a wide variety of cash crops, including export-quality citrus, “Caribbean Gold” mangos, rice, vegetables, hardwood, coconuts, sweet watermelon, bamboo, and exotic fruit.

 In this part of the world, people use land to protect their wealth.
 And this is a very good place to do so.
 The Good Lord is not creating any new waterfront land, so these properties not only hold their value but continue to appreciate, inexorably, year after year.
 During the 2009 financial crises the effected much of the world, this land continued to appreciate.
 Foreigners invested here rather than suffer the vagaries of the stock market.
 An American REIT had the foresight to invest in Coastal Highway land in 2005, and in 2009 they sold some of it at a nice profit, covering their losses back home.
 Where else can one find resort-quality beaches adjacent to profitable agriculture land?